DiffuGR: Generative Document Retrieval with Diffusion Language Models: Method

 \subsubsection{Diffusion Denoising Strategies}

-At the first step, we feed both $q$ and $\mathbf{z}^1$, where the superscript of $\mathbf{z}^1$ means that the DocID tokens are all masked.
-Then, for steps from time $t \in (0,1]$ to $s \in [0,t)$, we feed both $q$ and $\mathbf{z}^{s}$ into the masked diffusion language model.
-Here, $\mathbf{z}^{s}$ denotes the DocID tokens in timestamp $s$, where some tokens remain masked.
+At the first step, we feed both $q$ and $\bm{z}^1$, where the superscript of $\bm{z}^1$ means that the DocID tokens are all masked.
+Then, for steps from time $t \in (0,1]$ to $s \in [0,t)$, we feed both $q$ and $\bm{z}^{s}$ into the masked diffusion language model.
+Here, $\bm{z}^{s}$ denotes the DocID tokens in timestamp $s$, where some tokens remain masked.
 The model then predicts all currently masked DocID tokens simultaneously.
 Subsequently, DiffuGR re-masks a fraction of the newly predicted tokens, with an expected proportion of ${s}/{t}$.
 This ensures that the transition in the reverse process is consistent with the forward process, enabling accurate sampling.

 When it comes to specific implementation of re-masking, a variety of different strategies can be used.
-In this work, DiffuGR involves four denoising scheduling methods that determine which token to be re-masked and regenerated during the reverse diffusion process:

-(1) \emph{Random.} The random decoding strategy follows a purely random generation order \cite{austin2021structured}, which serves as the default baseline for diffusion-based language models.
-This strategy introduces maximal stochasticity into the denoising trajectory but may lead to suboptimal recovery in structured tasks such as GR.
+In this work, DiffuGR explores four denoising scheduling methods that determine which token to be re-masked and regenerated during the reverse diffusion process: (1) \emph{Random.} The random decoding strategy follows a purely random generation order \cite{austin2021structured}, which serves as the default baseline for diffusion-based language models.
 (2) \emph{Maskgit plus.} This method adopts the confidence-based token scheduling from \cite{chang2022maskgit}, where tokens with the lowest predicted confidence are re-masked.
-This deterministic progression encourages stable convergence and reduces accumulation of early-stage errors.

 (3) \emph{Top-$k$ margin.} This method extends the confidence-based scheduling by ranking tokens according to margin confidence (i.e., the difference between top-1 and top-2 probabilities) \cite{kim2025train}.
-This method emphasizes the relative certainty of token predictions, prioritizing positions with more decisive model beliefs for generation.

-(4) \emph{Entropy} This method computes the entropy of the token probability distribution and re-masks tokens with the highest entropy, effectively denoising regions where the model exhibits higher confidence firstly.
-Compared to the margin-based strategy, entropy-based scheduling provides a smoother and information-theoretic measure for generation confidence.
+(4) \emph{Entropy.} Tokens with high entropy, indicating low model confidence, are re-masked and re-predicted in later diffusion iterations, whereas low-entropy tokens are preserved to stabilize the denoising process.
+In Section~\ref{sec:denoise-strategy}, experiments were conducted to investigate the effects of different denoising strategies on the model performance.